noahehall/theBookOfNoah/0current/aws/0microservices.md

 - compute: business logic without the server; code runs on demand and is trigger by events/periodically;
   - lambda is the primary compute option, but is limited by execution time, ram, and triggering events/messaging support
     - be sure to set a reasonable lambda concurrency limit, e.g. when the lambda is hitting a DB, you dont want 100000 lambdas hitting a DB which would explode your managed DB costs
-  - farget is the fallback option, whenever limitations of lambda is unnacceptable
+  - fargate is the fallback option, whenever limitations of lambda is unnacceptable
 - storage: always S3, but choosing the appropriate S3 storage class is critical
   - keeping the raw data (as close to origin as possible) around is crucial for replaying events
     - for complex/costly data transforms, save the intermediate steps as well